L1uv1a/GPS-SMS-rescue-device/README.md

 # My work
 This is a team project, we have done it in 2 months.
-Although my main part in this project is code, yet the most annoying problems are in electronics parts.
+Although my main part in this project is code and team leader, yet the most annoying problems are in electronics parts.
 So, I just kinda did both, code and electronics.

 # Technology